-DANGERS OF CRYSTALLINE SILICA DUST FROM TRADITIONAL TILE REMOVAL
+DANGERS OF SILICA DUST FROM TRADITIONAL TILE REMOVAL

 While silica has many valuable uses, it can also present a danger when workers are exposed to excessive amounts of crystalline silica dust.
 In fact, each year there are hundreds of deaths and thousands of illnesses attributed to harmful exposures to silica dust.